Sex Reassignment Surgery Female To Male

 Sex reassignment surgery (SRS) is performed to transition individuals with gender dysphoria to their desired gender.
 It is important to note that sex reassignment surgery is the umbrella term for a number of procedures that transform the anatomical sex of an individual, with the most prominent procedure being genital reassignment surgery.

 SRS is alternatively known as gender reassignment surgery, gender confirmation surgery, sex confirmation surgery, gender realignment surgery, gender reaffirmation surgery, or sex realignment surgery.
 We will also reference these other terms throughout the guide.

-The below guide is designed to be a primer for individuals seeking information about Sex Reassignment Surgery (SRS), but will have a focus on Genital Reassignment Surgery.
+The below guide is designed to be a primer for individuals seeking information about SRS, but will have a focus on genital reassignment surgery.